 - you are the J-2 dependent of an Exchange Visitor who is subject to the requirement

-- you have ever been subject to the requirement in the past, and have neither obtained a waiver nor fulfilled it by spending two years in your home country or country of last legal permanent residence (your previous subjectivity still holds if not fulfilled, even if a more current Form DS-2019 reflects no basis for such a requirement.)
+- you have ever been subject to the requirement in the past, and have neither obtained a waiver nor fulfilled it by spending two years in your home country or country of last legal permanent residence.
+The foreign residency requirement still holds, even if a more current Form DS-2019 reflects no basis for such a requirement

-- Consult your GSU J-1 advisor in International Student and Scholar Services.
-Be sure to take your passport, all copies of current and previous Forms DS-2019, your l-94 Departure Record card, and copies of prior l-94 cards if they are available.
-Your J-1 advisor can often tell from the source of funding, or the Exchange Visitor Skills List, whether the requirement applies or not.
+- Consult an international student advisor in International Student and Scholar Services.
+Be sure to take your passport, all copies of current and previous Forms DS-2019, your l-94 Departure Record card and copies of prior l-94 cards if they are available.
+An ISSS advisor can often tell from the source of funding or the Exchange Visitor Skills List, whether the requirement applies or not.

-- If you prefer not to see a lawyer, or are still uncertain, your J-1 Responsible Officer at Georgia State can request an advisory opinion from the U.S. Department of State (USDOS).
+- If you prefer not to see a lawyer or are still uncertain, an ISSS advisor can request an advisory opinion from the U.S. Department of State.
 For more information, please contact ISSS.

 There are four grounds for waiver of the requirement:

 - Exceptional hardship to your spouse or unmarried minor child who is a citizen or permanent resident of the United States.
-If, for example, you had a child who was born in the United States and was therefore a citizen of this country, and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer a hardship by going there with you to live.
+If, for example, you had a child who was born in the United States and was, therefore, a citizen of this country and if the child had a serious medical condition that could not be treated in your country, you might obtain a waiver because the child would suffer hardship by going there with you to live.

 - Fear of persecution on account of race, religion, political opinion

-- Interest of a United States government agency (only applies to alien physicians).
+- The interest of a United States government agency (only applies to alien physicians).

-- A “no objection” statement from your home country government.
-Your country’s embassy in Washington, DC can submit a no-objection statement to the U.S. Department of State through diplomatic channels.
+- A "no objection" statement from your home country's government.
+Your country's embassy in Washington can submit a no-objection statement to the U.S. Department of State through diplomatic channels.